FuchuanQu/GiantHunter/README.md

 # Overview
 The main function of GiantHunter is to identify NCLDV-like contigs from metagenomic data.
 The input of the program should be fasta files and the output will be a csv file showing the predictions.
-Since it is a deep learning model, if you have GPU units on your PC, we recommend that you use them to save time.

 If you have any trouble installing or using GiantHunter, you can post an issue or directly email us (jiayushang@cuhk.edu.hk).
 We welcome any suggestions.